 I love to discover decor that not only looks attractive, but also provides a useful function.
 I found a great deal on this chalkboard shelf for the kitchen and it works beautifully with Chalkola markers.

-I added some colorful flowers to my chalkboard.
-I got inspired when I saw cactus flower stencils here I used the cactus flower stencils for the outer flowers and did a free hand flower in the middle.
-The colors blend exceptionally well and I realized it was easy to create colorful designs on my own without stencils.
+I wanted to brighten up the kitchen with Art, so I found these cute cactus stencils here.
+I used the cactus flower stencils for the outer flowers and did a free hand flower in the middle.
+The colors blend exceptionally well– I realized it was easy to create colorful designs on my own without stencils.

 I like to keep a mini size spray bottle next to my chalkboard filed with water.
 When I’m ready to create a new design, I can just spray my cloth with water and wipe off.
 Baby wipes also work great, too.

 6.)
 MORE FUN IDEAS TO TRY USING CHALKOLA MARKERS!